Central Massachusetts Regional Brain Bee

 In addition to the competition, a local expert will give a brief presentation on an exciting development in neuroscience.

-The winner of the Central MA Regional Brain Bee, and a chaperone, will receive a 3-day trip to the U.S. National Brain Bee in Baltimore, MD, to be held March 17, 18 and 19, 2017.
+The winner of the Central MA Regional Brain Bee, and a chaperone, receive a 3-day trip to the U.S. National Brain Bee.

 We are very excited that we are able to continue to bring this opportunity to Massachusetts high school students!